 Urban Myth Club began with a chance meeting between electronica artist Mark Desvaux and Hollywood film composer Stephen Barton who had recently returned to the UK having worked on blockbusters such as Gladiator.
 When LA called with the offer to write the music for the Shrek and Narnia movies, Stephen took a sabbatical from the Club and the idea of a collective was born.

 Mark hooked up with enigmatic producer Ian Sanderson whose genius and passion for creating his own samples has led to his sounds being used by artists as diverse as Bjork, Jean Michel Jarre and Massive Attack, as well as across film and TV.
 Together they created one of the most talked about albums of the decade.

-Recording together – but often separately – sending files back and forth across the internet from their respective studios a few hundred miles apart, the self-confessed workaholics Desvaux and Sanderson created the 2006 release ‘Helium’: a self-released album which has so far sold over 10,000 copies, hit No.1 across many genre charts and has stayed in the Amazon Top 100 for over 200 days.
+Recording together but often separately sending files back and forth across the internet from their respective studios a few hundred miles apart, the self-confessed workaholics Desvaux and Sanderson created Helium which sold 10,000 of copies, hit No.1 across many genre charts and has stayed in the Amazon Top 100 for over 200 days.

 Fusing electro beats with swirling, cinematic sounds, with a collective of stunning female vocals, the album picked up a broad spectrum of support ranging from KISS FM to Radio 1, Xfm to Radio 2.

 “We established this rule that when one of us had a track, they could do anything they wanted to it, building on or stripping away what the other person had created.
 We have quite different styles, one of us darker, cool and ambient, the other more upbeat, anthemic and hooky.
 It’s like Yin and Yang that gives the whole things a unique sound with lots of twists.